 A kid favourite!!!!
 Empty a simple tea bag, stand it on its end, then light the top.
 The fire will travel down the bag to the very bottom.
 At that point, all the hot air, that’s been pushed down the bag cylinder pushes the ashes up into the air – entertaining the kids to no end!!!
 Gravity then brings the ashes back down.
 We probably did this experiment 5 times, the kids were obsessed!

 Students loved this one.
 Use Pom Poms Poppers to create anarchy in the classroom.
 Explore the force of pull and how tension can produce a push.
 Google it for further instruction on how to make them – it is well worth it!

-In groups of 4, kids made different paper airplanes.
+In groups of 4, kids made different paper aeroplanes.
 Templates and different designs were provided so that each member could make a different kind.
-We discussed the effects of wind, gravity and thrust (in paper airplanes, our muscles pushing the plane).
+We discussed the effects of wind, gravity and thrust (in paper aeroplanes, our muscles pushing the plane).